VRushLP/DoItApp/README.txt

     back button again closes the dialog.
 Hitting the back button when not logged in closes the app without confirmation.

+ Please note that you should perform a fresh install of the app for it to work correctly.
+Several references to Shared Preference fields have changed.

 ----------------------------------------
 Use cases
 ----------------------------------------